 In addition, if the above test fails a certain number times, the technology considers the website to be accessed from malware, and distributes the website to the blacklist.

 As described above, due to the system that statistically analyzes the authentication results of employees to enable the access policy to self-evolve, we can expect a positive network effect in which the accuracy is improved as the number of users increases.
-Currently, we are promoting implementation by using a known image authentication as one of the Turning Tests, and are proceeding with evaluation by demonstration experiments.

 Overview of self-evolving security operation technology >>